dstufft/caremad.io/content/blog/a-look-at-pypi-downloads.md

-# A Look at PyPI Download Statistics
+# A Look at PyPI Downloads

 - date: 2013-10-12